andrusrem/FlyManager/README.md

 ### On fourth day:
 I had problem with request (request was forbidden) to Api, because CORS policy, but I solve it after litle research Now I have problem on client side of the project, this is Bad Request error.

+### On fifth day:
+I solve problems with data in front side, but I realized, that this request is quite not suit for this assignment.
+Because Aviasales Api /places_for_dates request gives only flight data for next 48 hours.

+I have a idea to use get_latest_prices request and then I can get flight info for specific period of time, that user choose in Search component.
+And so I can show to user list of flights.

+So if user ask flight for specific date and there is no flight, then